Page Loader Logo

 X

 Matt Carpenter is Executive Vice President, Chief Operating Officer and Corporate Secretary for El Pomar Foundation.
 He joined El Pomar in 1999 as a participant in the Fellowship program and now oversees grant and program operations.
-He currently serves on the boards of Cheyenne Mountain Zoo, Colorado Springs Sports Corporation and Empty Stocking Fund Advisory Board.
+He currently serves on the boards of Cheyenne Mountain Zoo, Colorado Springs Sports Corporation, Colorado Springs Leadership Institute (CSLI), and Empty Stocking Fund Advisory Board.
 Matt is a graduate of the U.S. Air Force Academy with a bachelor's degree in political science, and earned a master's degree in public administration from the University of Colorado Colorado Springs, with an emphasis on nonprofit management.

 “Including my time at the Air Force Academy, I have been in Colorado for more than 25 years.
 I appreciate the outdoors and as a member of a soccer family, the variety of soccer fields and parks around the state of Colorado.”